DataTortuga/COVID19-Vaccine-Analysis/README.md

 Our analysis confirms that vaccine related mortality is in fact, statistically rare.

-All datasets, jupyter notebooks, images, and ppt files are located in the appropriately labeled folder structure of the repo.
+All datasets, jupyter notebooks, images, and csv files are located in the appropriately labeled folder structure of the repo.
+The PowerPoint presentation summarizing Group 1's efforts is in the Data_Visualization folder.